nion-software/nionswift/docs/user_interface.rst

 The inspector for the Channel allows you to edit the channel.

-The inspector for the Spot Filter Mask allows you to edit the center position, size, and rotation (in degrees) of the primary spot.
+The inspector for the Spot Graphic allows you to edit the center position, size, and rotation (in degrees) of the primary spot.

-The inspector for the Angular Filter Mask allows you to edit the start and end angle (both in degrees).
+The inspector for the Angular Graphic allows you to edit the start and end angle (both in degrees).

-The inspector for the Band-pass Filter Mask allows you to edit the inner radius and outer radius and allows you to select the bandpass type (low, high, band).
+The inspector for the Band-pass Graphic allows you to edit the inner radius and outer radius and allows you to select the bandpass type (low, high, band).

-The inspector for the Lattice Filter Mask allows you to edit the center position, size, and rotation (in degrees) of the primary and secondary spots.
+The inspector for the Lattice Graphic allows you to edit the center position, size, and rotation (in degrees) of the primary and secondary spots.

 .. _Sessions Panel: